JinwooOh/gatsby_netlify/src/pages/blog/2019-08-24-lessons-i-learned-after-using-react-native-about-2-months.md

 title: Lessons I Learned after Using React Native about 2 Months
 date: 2019-08-24T23:08:14.685Z
 description: >-
-  Last 2 months I have developed a React native application, and I want to share what I feel about React Native and some challenges that I encounter.
+  Last 2 months I have developed a React Native application, and I want to share what I feel about React Native and some challenges that I encounter.
 tags:
   - React Native